 Activating the module

 WPML’s String Translation module is part of the Multilingual CMS package.
-To enable it, you first need to download and install it from your WPML.org account > Downloads section.
+To enable it, you first need to download and install it from your WPML.org account, under the Downloads section.

 Choosing Which Strings to Display

 A complex site may contain many strings to translate.
 Use the display filter, at the top of the String Translation page, to determine which strings to display.